 - 1-2 tablespoons plant-based milk

-Heat your oven to 350F and spray a 9X13 cake pan with vegetable spray.
+- Preheat oven to 350°F and spray a 9×13 cake pan with vegetable spray.

-Pour the batter in the prepared pan and bake for 35-40 minutes until a toothpick inserted in the middle comes out clean.
+- Pour the batter into the prepared pan and bake for 35 to 40 minutes until a toothpick inserted in the middle comes out clean.
 When the cake is done, remove from the oven and set aside to cool completely before frosting.

-While you're waiting for the cake to cool, prepare the frosting by combining the softened dairy-free margarine, cocoa powder, and powdered sugar in a bowl.
+- While you're waiting for the cake to cool, prepare the frosting by combining the softened vegan butter, cocoa powder, and powdered sugar in a bowl.
 Stir to combine.
 It should form a thick mixture.
 Add the vanilla and one tablespoon of plant-based milk at a time until you reach a desired, spreadable consistency.
 Spread this evenly across the top of the cooled cake.

 If you’re into spicy chocolate cake, check these tasty recipes out: